rodlie/natron-plugins/GLSL/Effect/Crok_pixelate_GL/README.md

 ### INPUT(S)
 * Source : Connect the image you want to apply the effect onto.
 (RGBA)
+* Mask : Connect an image to apply the effect in a specific portion of the image.
+(RGBA)

 ### HOW TO USE IT